Majestic9169/koss-selection-task/README.md

 + I installed hyprlock and actually setup a lockscreen, I kept it quite close to the image I showed in the presentation, even downloading a custom font and learning more about fonts via the process.
 + I tried setting up cava, but didn't work :(
 + I got better at using vim and ranger, and setup image previews on ranger on the kitty terminal.
 Kitty can quite easily display images and gifs, however I needed to download a python-pillow package to get it to work with ranger, which I don't get

+### Update

+I lost all my configs recently, all these dotfiles are now outdated as I have since recreated my setup